Atakors/AI-Teacher-Assistant/components/README.md

 ## Feature Update: Database Migration for "Saved Plans"

 If you are updating an existing project to include the **Saved Lesson Plans** feature, you must run the following SQL script in your Supabase project's **SQL Editor**.
+The 404 error you are seeing is because this table does not exist in your database yet.

 ```sql
 -- 1. Create the saved_lesson_plans table